-Brief-Blue-Electric-Bloom is a unique piece of music-theatre which combines contemporary classical music, innovative sign language interpretation, poetry and textual projections.
+Brief-Blue-Electric-Bloom is a piece of music-theatre which combines contemporary classical music, sign language, poetry and animation.
 The piece incorporates a strikingly unusual contemporary score by Ailis Ni Riain for the rarely played Hungarian string instrument the Cimbalom and electric guitar/banjo.

 The piece explores the theme of relationship and communication breakdown and misunderstanding between people either perceived, notational or ‘real’.
 The poetry is rich, highly rhythmical, contrapuntal in nature, at times jarring, haunting and heart-breaking.
 We present a delicate yet challenging world where signs begin and music completes every sentence, where we strive, through difference, to communicate our desires, dreams and deviants.